top of page

 ONceUponaTime-FredHo2001.jpg

-ONCE UPON A TIME IN CHINESE AMERICA (VOICE OF THE DRAGON I)
+ONCE UPON A TIME IN CHINESE AMERICA (VOICE OF THE DRAGON I) and my long working relationship with Fred Ho

 I had never trained in Martial Arts before, but my training as a dancer worked to my favor in being cast as Ng Mui, The Martial Nun, in the first Fred Ho production I ever worked in.
 I trained so hard to keep up with the other cast members who were all national and international martial arts champions.
 I came home from rehearsals all banged up and bruised, and I often cried.